 Tens of thousands of lab tests were conducted to ensure technical integrity.
 The system is used extensively in low permeability, high-density reservoirs in China, and is currently been deployed in reservoir zones in the USA.

-CoFrac™ Technology is the first of many high-tech well completion solutions that ARECO looks to introduce to the O&G Industry.
+CoFrac™ is the first of many next-generation well completion solutions that ARECO looks to introduce to the O&G Industry.